-The Ethernet Routing Switch 3500 Series can be configured with up to six (6) Multi-Link Trunk groups, of up to four (4) links within each group.
+The switch can be configured with up to six (6) Multi-Link Trunk groups, of up to four (4) links within each group.
 Multi-Link Trunking software detects broken trunk links and redirects traffic from the broken trunk link(s) to other trunk members within that trunk.